Wang Bi

-Life
+Life and background

+Wang Bi's grandfather Wang Kai (王凯) was a clansman of Wang Can, one of the Seven Scholars of Jian'an, while Wang Kai's wife was a daughter of the warlord Liu Biao.
+After Wang Can's two sons were implicated in Wei Feng's rebellion in 219 and executed, Wang Bi's father Wang Ye was made Wang Can's heir; Wang Ye also inherited Wang Can's library of about 10000 volumes (including books from Cai Yong's collection).
 Wang Bi served as a minor bureaucrat in the state of Cao Wei during the Three Kingdoms period.
-He was married with a daughter when he died of sickness at the age of 23.
+He died from an epidemic at the age of 23.

 Wang Bi's most important works are commentaries on Laozi's Tao Te Ching and the I Ching.
-The text of the Tao Te Ching that appeared with his commentary was widely considered the best copy of his work until the discovery of the Han-era Mawangdui texts in 1973.
+The text of the Tao Te Ching that appeared with his commentary was widely considered the best copy of this work until the discovery of the Han-era Mawangdui texts in 1973.
 He was a scholar of Xuanxue.

 Writings

 At least three works by Wang Bi are known: a commentary on Confucius' Analects, which survives only in quotations; commentaries on the I Ching and the Tao Te Ching, which not only have survived but have greatly influenced subsequent Chinese thought on those two classics.